 As we carnival lovers know, Trinidad Carnival is considered THE MECCA carnival of all carnivals.
-It is the most highly anticipated event on the island of Trinidad and Tobago.
-On parade day, otherwise known as Carnival Monday and Tuesday, masqueraders adorn their bodies in costumes from several different “Mas Bands”.
+It is the most highly anticipated event on the island.
+On parade days, otherwise known as Carnival Monday and Tuesday, masqueraders adorn their bodies in costumes from several different “Mas Bands”.
 A Masquerader is often a participant of the parade.
 This masquerader will be dressed in carnival wear during the celebratory street party.

 “Playing mas” is the term used when referring to a person dancing or marching through the streets of Port of Spain on parade days.
 Soca music is the dominant genre played during carnival season.